-Followers are members of the community that will get updated anytime you post something publically.
+Followers are members of the community that will get updated anytime you post something publicly.
 Subscribers will be able to view more tailor-made content, you can allow them access to secrets, private content etc. In the future, the plan is that you will be able to ask your subscribers to pay a one-time or monthly fee to have access to your ever-growing world!

 Yes, you will be able to export everything you wrote.
 Your work is your work - period.
 Guild members have access to both article and world export while free membeers can export each of their articles individually.